icuter/jsql-docs/executor.md

 ```

 **Note**
-> Please note that, Connection will be closed while calling commit or rollback, if don't commit or rollback, Conneciton in TransactionExecutor will be always alive and keep connecting to DB server.
+> Please note that, Connection will be closed while calling commit or rollback, if don't commit or rollback, Connection in TransactionExecutor will be always alive and keep connecting to DB server.

 ### JdbcExecutorPool
 From JdbcExecutor Pool we could get `TransactionExecutor` and process jdbc SQL with it and do transaction manually.